Jan Stevens

 PAST FAIRS and EXHIBITIONS

-Selected for Exhibitions from 2014 to 2019 at Orleans Gallery, Bowmans Gallery Richmond, Mariners Gallery St Ives, John Rank Gallery Chichester and Water Street Gallery, Todmorden
+Selected for Exhibitions from 2014 to 2024 at Orleans Gallery, NAPA Annual Shows and Water Street Gallery, Todmorden

 My paintings are in UK private collections